Classes of treebased networks: Acknowledgement

 \section{Acknowledgement}

 We wish to thank Clemens A. Fischer for helpful discussions concerning chordal graphs.
+Moreover, we thank two anonymous reviewers for their helpful comments on an earlier version of this manuscript.
 The third and fifth author also thank the state Mecklenburg-Western Pomerania for the Landesgraduierten-Studentship.
 Moreover, the second author thanks the University of Greifswald for the Bogislaw-Studentship and the fifth author thanks the German Academic Scholarship Foundation for a studentship.